-When you’re looking for work, it’s easy to get sucked into the job hunt black hole.
-Your days are spent trawling job sites and filling out applications, and you neglect to nurture your own skillset.
+When you’re looking for work, it’s easy to spend your days trawling job sites and filling out applications, and you neglect to nurture your own skillset.

 Hunting for jobs can really sap your creativity.
 Don’t get sucked into the black hole and follow these four tips for honing your creative skills while you’re looking for work.